YANGZX22/Voot/readme.md

 * Badly performed LLM/Translating models on this APP by testing:

-  * OpenAI: gpt-5 and all thinking models series
+  * OpenAI: gpt-5 and all thinking models series (for Translating task)
   * 豆包（火山引擎）: Doubao-Seed-1.6-lite (doubao-seed-1-6-lite-251015)

 ## Known Issues